shubhanshu24510/Calorify-tracker/README.md

 ## Architecture
-**Pokedex Jetpack** adheres to the MVVM architecture and implements the Repository pattern, aligning with [Google's official architecture guidance](https://developer.android.com/topic/architecture).
+**Calorify Jetpack** adheres to the MVVM architecture and implements the Repository pattern, aligning with [Google's official architecture guidance](https://developer.android.com/topic/architecture).

 ![architecture](https://github.com/user-attachments/assets/09ca369a-968a-435e-bb89-f1856120bac5)

 The architecture of **Pokedex Jetpack** is structured into two distinct layers: the UI layer and the data layer.
 Each layer fulfills specific roles and responsibilities, outlined as follows:

-**Pokedex Jetpack** follows the principles outlined in the [Guide to app architecture](https://developer.android.com/topic/architecture), making it an exemplary demonstration of architectural concepts in practical application.
+**Calorify** follows the principles outlined in the [Guide to app architecture](https://developer.android.com/topic/architecture), making it an exemplary demonstration of architectural concepts in practical application.

 ### Architecture Overview